djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: 'Stream'
 ---

+Just fell in love with [The Headphone Project](http://leavemewithmybigdreams.com/blog/category/headphones-project/).
+I have so many questions.
+============================================================

-60 pages into Learning Node by [Shelley Powers](http://burningbird.net/).
+20 Feb 2013 | 60 pages into Learning Node by [Shelley Powers](http://burningbird.net/).
 The most readable tech book I've read to date.
 Thorough to the point of beautiful.
 Thank you, Shelley.
-============================================================

 20 Feb 2013 | Quick, concise [Git tutorial](https://github.com/pcottle/learnGitBranching) for visual learners.